Paul F. Pilch

 PhD, Purdue University, W. Lafayette, IN

-Cell biology of fuel utilization in adipocytes and skeletal muscle.
+Cell biology of adipocytes and muscle

 - IDOL Stimulates Clathrin-Independent Endocytosis and Multivesicular Body-Mediated Lysosomal Degradation of the Low-Density Lipoprotein Receptor.
 Scotti E, Calamai M, Goulbourne CN, Zhang L, Hong C, Lin RR, Choi J, Pilch PF, Fong LG, Zou P, Ting AY, Pavone FS, Young SG, Tontonoz P. Mol Cell Biol.
 2013 Apr;33(8):1503-14. doi: 10.1128/MCB.01716-12.
 Epub 2013 Feb 4.